Climate records tumble as Europe swelters in heatwave

 "It's very hot at the moment.
 I saw 42 degrees (Celsius) is forecast for today," said 19-year-old French tourist Ombeline Massot in the capital's Montmartre district, where visitors drank chilled bottles of water and fanned themselves.

-In Britain, the temperature reached its highest for July, hitting 36.9 degrees Celsius, said the Met Office, the national weather service.
+In Britain, the temperature reached its highest for July, hitting 36.9 degrees Celsius, but still below the UK's all time high of 38.5 degrees.
 The temperature, recorded at Heathrow, London, beat the previously July record of 36.7 degrees Celsius.

 In the southern Netherlands, the temperature peaked at 40.4 degrees Celsius, topping 40 for the first time on record, Dutch meteorology institute KNMI said.
 That broke the national record of 39.3 degrees Celsius set the previous day.
 Before this week, the national heat record of 38.6 degrees had stood for 75 years.